Home AlsaceCycling in Alsace: the 3 Countries Loop

 Röttelnweiler 47, 79541 Lörrach

-Link to the restaurant website
+Link to the restaurant’s website

-Stage 4: Basel (Switzerland)
+Step 4: Basel (Switzerland)

 After Germany, here we are in the 3rd country of the loop, Switzerland.
-We took a quick bike tour of the city of Basel, about which I will tell you again very soon in a much more complete article, because I have since returned for a weekend in the Swiss city.
+We took a quick bike tour of the city of Basel, which I will tell you about very soon in a much more complete article, because I have since returned for a weekend in the Swiss city.

-Stage 5: Arlesheim (Switzerland)
+Step 5: Arlesheim (Switzerland)

 _